MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceInvalidDailyBudget

 **Description**
-The *Campaign.DailyBudget* element is not valid.
+The campaign daily budget is not valid.

 ***